poc-handsome/educrys-control-basic/README.md

 While the temperature and power are interpolated linearly between the data points, the motor speeds are switched without interpolation (this could be changed in the Python code if needed).

+### Gamepad

+The gamepad is useful during the seeding process in particular.
+It can be used in the following way:
+- Button Y (left) decreases the actual pull speed in steps of 1 mm/min
+- Button A (right) increases the actual pull speed in steps of 1 mm/min
+- Button X (top) starts the upward motion if the motor is not already running and the current speed is positive.
+If the current speed is negative, motor is stopped.
+- Button B (down) starts the downward motion if the motor is not already running and the current speed is negative.
+If the current speed is positive, motor is stopped.

 ### Settings

 The first section of the main Python script defines all programm settings.